Single parents: Your children's security is more affordable than you think.

 Protection can be more affordable than most parents think, however.
 Term insurance is the simplest form of life insurance.
 Term insurance provides affordable protection for a specific period of time at a scheduled premium level.
 You choose a coverage level, a term (usually 5, 10, 15, or 20 years) and name a beneficiary, that is, the person you want to receive the benefit if you die.
 If you die while your term life insurance policy is in force, the death benefit is paid to the beneficiary you chose.

 Many term policies offer a conversion privilege that can be used to purchase a permanent life insurance policy which builds cash value and may earn dividends (which are not guaranteed).
-For example: A single mother can purchase from New York Life Insurance Company a $250,000 10 Year Level Term policy for herself and $25,000 term riders for up to three children— all for less than $18 a month.
+For example: A single mother can purchase from New York Life Insurance Company a $250,000 10 Year Level Term policy2 for herself and $25,000 term riders for up to three male children—all for less than $19 a month.
 That’s less than the cost of two movie tickets!

 Still think security is unaffordable?
 Think of all the things that your legacy would enable your children to do, should they be in someone else’s care: pay for tuition at a private school, pay for a college education, put a down payment on a house, obtain medical care, take music and art lessons, pay for their wedding…the list goes on and on.

-For a no-cost, no-obligation consultation at a time that works with your busy schedule, fill out the “Consult an Agent” form at the top of the page.
+For a no-cost, no-obligation consultation at a time that works with your busy schedule, fill out the “Consult an Agent” form here.